HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: Method

 We identify horizontal and vertical surfaces by fitting a plane to each $c_i$ and thresholding the vertical component of the normal.
 To ensure functional utility, we compute $h_i$ between horizontal surfaces and discard those which have low clearance ($h_i < \clearancethresh$).
 For top surfaces without a ceiling, we assign a default clearance of \topheight, in order to put a reasonable limit on the size of small objects placed on top of furniture.
-We then combine or split horizontal surfaces by continuity to generate the final set of support regions $S$.
-Vertical surfaces intersecting horizontal surfaces segment them into distinct support regions, while horizontal surfaces with a distance within $\mergethresh$ and that are not vertically separated are merged into a single contiguous support region. \cref{fig:support_extraction} illustrates this process for a shelf unit.
-See the supplement for further implementation details.
+Finally, horizontal surfaces are split by intersecting vertical surfaces thicker than \segthresh, ensuring continuity within each region. \cref{fig:support_extraction} illustrates this process for a shelf unit.
+See \cref{sec:supp/implementation/support_region} for implementation details.